SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 0x526e295BdfBc446026f8C397D14547454a46900E
 ```

-If instead EVM version is `shanghai`, the factory contract will be deployed to:
+If instead the EVM version is `shanghai`, the factory contract will be deployed to:
 ```
 0x7a843AbD8541ce366ADb7A1c23B6cc4A7262ada7
 ```